Eagle-Enterprises/development-environment/README.md

     2. Use the search bar at the top to search for "Terminal".
     3. Click on the resulting option.
   2. Type in /opt/MissionPlanner/MissionPlanner.exe into the terminal.
-3. To shutdown the virtual machine, click the 'X' button on the Virtual Box GUI, select "Save machine state", enter this command on a new terminal in VS Code `vagrant halt`.
+3. To shutdown the virtual machine, run the following command on a new terminal in VS Code `vagrant halt`.
 Virtual Box should show the machine in a "Powered Off" state.

 ## Git Guide